 National Fire Safety Day

 The Orlando Cat Cafe continued the tradition of donating oxygen masks for National Fire Safety Day, July 15.
 The day has become one of their favorite holidays.
-This year, they donated three maks kits to Lake County Fire Rescue.
+In 2022, they donated three maks kits to Lake County Fire Rescue.

 “We use them quite often in house fires.
 A lot of times, people are more distraught about their pets than anything else,” said Chief Robertson.